Course: BA (Hons) 3D Design: Product Design with Music Credits

-“I would definitely recommend undertaking a course at Plymouth University, mainly because I so enjoyed the cross-collaboration between departments… Also, ties with the University arts organisation, Peninsula Arts, have been invaluable.”
+“I would definitely recommend undertaking a course at University of Plymouth, mainly because I so enjoyed the cross-collaboration between departments… Also, ties with the University arts organisation, Peninsula Arts, have been invaluable.”

 Tell us what you have been doing since completing your studies.